12

 “AARAV, STAIRS!”

-My voice tore through the room— sharp, urgent, slicing clean through the low hum of conversations.
+My voice tore through the room, loud and urgent, slicing clean through the low hum of conversations.

 And then he moved.
 Fast.
 Without a word, he turned and bolted up the stairs, rushing in long hurried strides.

 I didn’t stop to see who else had heard me.
-My feet were already moving— fast, without hesitation— not up the staircase, but around it.
+My feet were already moving fast, not up the staircase, but around it.
 To the exposed side beneath the ninth step, where the railing curved out, leaving big open gaps.

 There were no walls.
 No panels.
 Just wide, gilded gaps in the railing— designed for beauty, not safety.